Angel-Armendariz/CPSC323_Project_1/README.md

-# CPSC323_Project_1
+# CPSC323 Project
-* Due Date: 10/2 11:59 PM
+* Assignment 1 Due Date: 10/2 11:59 PM

-We will be making a lexical analyzer for project 1 in python
+We will be making a lexical analyzer for assignment 1 in python

+* Assignment 2 Due Date: 11/6 11:59 PM
+We will be making a syntax analyzer for assignment 2 in python